How to buy a second-hand or used car in Singapore

 We’ve barely started and the numbers are already mind-boggling – so simply put, annual depreciation is a useful way of determining how much it will cost you each year just to own the vehicle.
 For a brand-new car, this is calculated simply by subtracting the scrap value from the initial cost of the vehicle and dividing it over the 10 years of its lifespan.

-It’s slightly more complicated for used cars.
+It’s slightly more complicated for second-hand cars.
 Take the selling price of the car, subtract the minimum PARF amount, and divide it by the number of years left.
 Generally, a lower depreciation is preferable, but like all other purchases – cheaper doesn’t always mean better.

 A similar concept to depreciation is devaluation.
-These are additional factors that lower the value of the vehicle – scratches, dents, repairs, or even the fact that it is an out-of-date car model!
+These are additional factors that lower the value of the vehicle – scratches, dents, repairs, or even the fact that it is an out-of-date car model.

 7. Check the car thoroughly before agreeing to purchase